Francesco

 Nickel and had the shape of small bars.

-of a suitable method for adsorbing hydrogen and the quality of the
+choice of a suitable method for adsorbing hydrogen and the

-hydrogen matter, as well as the repeatability of the triggering
+quality of the hydrogen matter, as well as the repeatability of

-adsorption of the hydrogen, as well as how to optimize the optimal
+the adsorption of the hydrogen, as well as how to optimize the

-bar surface conditions and the method for triggering and shutting
+optimal bar surface conditions and the method for triggering and

-down the reactions.
-Due to such problems, the set up of the
+shutting down the reactions.
+Due to such problems, the set up of

-process and its industrial exploitation turned out to be somewhat
+the process and its industrial exploitation turned out to be

-hundred thousand atoms of a transition metal, and in which the
+one hundred thousand atoms of a transition metal, and in which

 particles.